BankNote Specimens

 Instead of the large Punched holes some Specimens have inscription Punched with tiny holes (Perfin) such as or .

 More modern specimens have the First prefix and a 000000 serial number, marking them as distinct from regular issued notes.
+Sometimes it is a dummy prefix, not used on issued note which may imply a Printer proof.
 Few are seen with prefix or even dummy serial numbers such as 123456 and 789012

 Banknote Collectors value Specimen due to their rarity compared to regular issued notes.
 Maybe a few Tens or a bundle of a hundred specimens are printed while there are Million of circulation notes of the same type, date and signatures.
 Also specimens are often in pristine condition.
 Since they were never in circulation, Specimen notes often remain in mint or near-mint condition, free from the wear and tear common to circulated notes.
 This adds to their allure as prized items for numismatists.

-Sometimes notes printed for circulation with a valid serial number could be made a Specimen at the bank by hand stamping large SPECIMEN in Red or Black and withdrawing it from Circulation.
-In such case one need to be careful to determine the Specimen stamp is original and not forgery to try increase the numismatic value of the note.
+Sometimes notes printed for circulation with a valid serial number could be made a Specimen at the bank by hand stamping large SPECIMEN in Red or Black SPECIMEN and withdrawing it from Circulation.
+No Ceylon notes like this are found dated after 1940.

 The availability of Specimen notes can vary greatly depending on the print run and the era in which they were issued, making some issues significantly rarer than others.